syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/Interaction/Dragging.md

 documentation: ug
 ---

-# How to Drag the Annotation
+# How to drag the annotation

-Dragging process can be applied over annotation and dragging can be controlled by Annotation and it's Parent (Node/Connector).
+Dragging process can be applied over annotation and dragging can be controlled by the annotation and its parent node or connector.
-To explore about Annotation Constraints, please refer to the [Annotation Constraints](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.AnnotationConstraints.html).
+To learn about annotation constraints, refer to the [Annotation Constraints](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.AnnotationConstraints.html).

-## Dragging the Annotation
+## Dragging the annotation

-Dragging of annotation can be enabled by using `Constraints` property `AnnotationEditorViewModel` class and setting its value as `AnnotationConstraints.Draggable`
+Dragging of annotation can be enabled by using the `Constraints` property `AnnotationEditorViewModel` class and setting its value to `AnnotationConstraints.Draggable`

 {% tabs %}